7-Day South of France Road Trip Itinerary: My Perfect Route

 And for dinner and drinks, definitely head to La Mirande.
 This 5-star luxury hotel is like stepping right into the Downtown Abbey drawing room.
 At least that is what it feels like when you have a seat at the salon with a handcrafted cocktail.

-The bar is the coziest spot for a drink with paintings on the wall, plush, 19th-century couches, and even a little fireplace.
+The bar is the coziest spot for a drink with paintings on the walls, plush, 19th-century couches, and even a little fireplace.
 It is a delightful place for a martini and to wrap up the first day of your 1 week in the South of France.

 Day 2: Avignon & Châteauneuf-du-Pape